iamsquare/convert-units/README.md

 const converter = new Converter({ measuresData: allMeasures }); // TMeasures => AllMeasures, TSystems => AllSystems, TUnitTypes => AllUnitType
 ```

-If you want to use a subset of all measure type you must declare `TMeasures`, `TSystems` and `TUnitTypes` explicitly (typescript can't infer types on its own if they get too complex. **e.g**: _two measure types with different systems_):
+If you want to use a subset of all measure type you must declare `TMeasures`, `TSystems` and `TUnitTypes` explicitly (typescript can't infer types on its own if they get too complex. **e.g.**: _two measure types with different systems_):

 ```js
 import {